deanturpin/germs.dev/posts/resto.md

 ### February

+- Bonsai Plant Kitchen (£££): very stylish Japanese skewers, and you would not know it was vegan
 - Etci (£££): pronounced: "et-chi", best kebab in Brighton?!
 Posh sit-down affair, very tasty and you won't go home hungry

 ### January